Oxymetaphoric/milestone_project_2/README.md

 #### User Requirements and Expectations

-- easy and sensicle navigation
+- easy and intuitive navigation
 - accessible for users with additional needs
 - all presented functionality works as intended
 - quick and easy to navigate the card pool, filter down etc.